DistributedCOM 10016 Error: What It Means and How to Handle It

 The application-specific permission settings do not grant Local Activation permission for the COM Server application with CLSID {xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx} and APPID {xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx} to the user NT AUTHORITY\SYSTEM.

 Messages like this can sound intimidating, especially when they include long strings of numbers (GUIDs), cryptic abbreviations, and the word “error.”
-It’s natural to wonder:
+It’s natural to wonder things like:

 In this article, we’ll break down the DistributedCOM 10016 error in plain English, explain the technical terms, and walk you through optional fixes—so you can stop worrying and get back to using your computer.